resgroup/customer-tests-excel/README.md

 # Documentation

-The [scaffolding project](https://github.com/resgroup/customer-tests-excel-scaffolding) has sample tests that showcase virtually all of the functionality supported by the framework, and it contains instructions and examples for augmenting the generated code with custom code.
+The [scaffolding project](https://github.com/resgroup/customer-tests-excel-scaffolding) has sample tests that showcase all of the functionality supported by the framework, and it contains instructions and examples for augmenting the generated code with custom code.

+[doc/excel-syntax.md](doc/excel-syntax.md) shows the Excel syntax used for describing tests.

 # Building Locally